raphaelbarbosaqwerty/BookStudy/README.md

 - **Test-Driven iOS Development with Swift 4 - Third Edition** - Good book to understoond the TDD with Swift, kinda tiring.

 ### PHP/Laravel:
-- **Laravel Design Patterns and Best Practices** - Very basic, start with MVC, Design Patterns and basic practices with Laravel.
+- **Laravel Design Patterns and Best Practices** - Good if you don't understoond nothing about MVC, Design Patterns and Basic good practices with laravel.

 ## Portuguese
 ### Padawan->Jedi: